xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 # Start up the XL DevOps Platform

-1) If you are already running XL Deploy or XL Release on your local machine, please stop them.
+1) If you are already running XL Deploy, XL Release or Jenkins on your local machine, please stop them.

-2) Start up the XL DevOps Platform:
+2) Start up the XL DevOps Platform and Jenkins server:
 ```
 docker-compose up --build
 ```

-3) Wait for XL Deploy and XL Release to have started up.
+3) Wait for XL Deploy, XL Release and Jenkins to have started up.
 This will have occurred when the following line is shown in the logs:
 ```
 devopsascode_xl-cli_1 exited with code 0
 ```